4 February 2020, House chamber, U.S. Capitol: U.S. President Donald Trump delivers his

 Too bad our politicians can’t just forgive and forget!

 Featured image/Official White House Photo, Carlos Fyfe, PD

-Trump shaking hands with Nancy Pelosi on his State of the Union address 2019/Official White House Photo, D. Myles Cullen, PD
+Trump shaking hands with Nancy Pelosi/Official White House Photo, D. Myles Cullen, PD

 Texts, prints, photos and other illustrative materials depicted in GUIDEPOST have been either contributed by the authors of each published work or, to the Magazine’s good-faith knowledge, are in the public domain or otherwise benefit from the allowances of Articles 9(2), 10, 10(bis), and applicable others of the Berne Convention for the Protection of literary and artistic works.